What is Old Maid?

-The classic Old Maid card game is a matching type card game from the Victorian era, which can involve any number of players, and is suitable for players of any age range.
-The game is easy to understand, and involves a simple gameplay loop that combines minuscule skill with luck.
+The classic game Old Maid is a matching-type card game from the Victorian era, which can involve any number of players.
+It is suitable for players of any age range but is particularly popular for kids.

-However, you will need to remove a Queen from the deck.
-This makes the Old Maid deck a 51-card deck.
+- You will need to remove a Queen from the deck.

 Dealing